 - Stopped carrying my mobile phone by default when I leave home.

 - Started using an RSS reader.1

 - Started to send more (postal) letters and postcards.

 - Started to send less instant messages.
 I call instead.

 - Switched back to an old dumb phone I had in my drawer as my main phone.

 - Resumed using an analog camera.

-- Resumed using a dumb MP3 player where I can “drag and drop” music and audio book.
+- Resumed using a dumb MP3 player where I can “drag and drop” music and audio files.

 - Resumed using a pocket-size notebook and a pen to take notes on-the-go rather than using a smartphone; plus, paper and pen is best for thinking.2